Mandelbrot MPI and MPFR

 October 2022

 The Lyapunov fractal is a fractal that is created by the Lyapunov exponent of a system.
 The Lyapunov exponent is a measure of the rate of divergence of a system; more about it can be found here.
 This is a very interesting fractal because a measure of chaos creates it.
-The image shown along with the images found on the GitHub repo are all created and credited on/to Texas A&M's supercomputer cluster.
+The image shown along with the images found on the GitHub repo are all created utilizing Texas A&M's HPRC resources.
 I was inspired to create this fractal by a YouTube video by Desdenova seen here.

 Newtons Fractal